 We all want our homes to be as energy-efficient as possible.
 Energy efficiency reduces your energy output, saves you money and helps protect the planet at the same time.
 However, there are several home energy efficiency mistakes you might be making without even realizing it.

-Not Having a Home Energy Assessment Done on Your Home
+Not Having a Home Energy Evaluation Done on Your Home

-Not having an energy audit done on your home is an energy efficiency mistake you may be making.
-Home energy audits are vital as they tell you how efficient your home is and where you can make improvements.
+Not having an energy evaluation done on your home is an energy efficiency mistake you may be making.
+Home energy evaluation are vital as they tell you how efficient your home is and where you can make improvements.
 Understanding how much energy you use and where you can make upgrades is the first step in improving your home’s energy efficiency.

 The new Canada Greener Homes Grant provides homeowners with up to $5,000 in grants to pay for home energy efficiency upgrades.
 Greensaver can get you started with an EnerGuide Home Energy Evaluation with one of our certified advisors.
 Read about the program here.